Mahmud II: Greek War of Independence

 His reign also marked the first breakaway from the Ottoman Empire, with Greece declaring independence following a rebellion that started in 1821.
-In the wake of continued unrest he had ecumenical patriarch Gregory V executed on Easter Sunday 1821 for his inability to stem the uprising.
-During the Battle of Erzurum (1821), part of the Ottoman-Persian War (1821-1823), Mahmud II's superior force was routed by Abbas Mirza, resulting in a Qajar Persian victory which got confirmed in the Treaties of Erzurum.
+In the wake of continued unrest, he had ecumenical patriarch Gregory V executed on Easter 1821 for his inability to stem the uprising.
+During the Battle of Erzurum (1821), part of the Ottoman–Persian War (1821–1823), Mahmud II's superior force was routed by Abbas Mirza, resulting in a Qajar Persian victory which got confirmed in the Treaties of Erzurum.
 Several years later, in 1827, the combined British, French and Russian navies defeated the Ottoman Navy at the Battle of Navarino; in the aftermath, the Ottoman Empire was forced to recognize Greece with the Treaty of Constantinople in July 1832.
 This event, together with the French conquest of Algeria, an Ottoman province (see Ottoman Algeria) in 1830, marked the beginning of the gradual break-up of the Ottoman Empire.
-Non-Turkish ethnic groups living in the empire's territories, especially in Europe, started their own independence movements.
+Non-Turkish ethnic groups residing in the empire's territories, particularly in Europe, initiated their own independence movements.

 The Auspicious Incident

 One of Mahmud II's most notable acts during his reign was the destruction of the Janissary corps in June 1826.
 He accomplished this with careful calculation using his recently reformed wing of the military intended to replace the Janissaries.
-When the Janissaries mounted a demonstration against Mahmud II's proposed military reforms, he had their barracks fired upon effectively crushing the formerly elite Ottoman troops and burned the Belgrade forest outside Istanbul to incinerate any remnants.
-This permitted the establishment of a European-style conscript army, recruited mainly from Turkish speakers of Rumelia and Asia Minor.
+When the Janissaries mounted a demonstration against Mahmud II's proposed military reforms, he had their barracks fired upon, effectively crushing the formerly elite Ottoman troops.
+He burned Belgrad Forest outside Istanbul to incinerate any remnants.
+This permitted the establishment of a European-style conscript army, recruited mainly from Turkish speakers from both Rumelia and Anatolia.
 Mahmud was also responsible for the subjugation of the Iraqi Mamluks by Ali Ridha Pasha in 1831.
-He ordered the execution of the renowned Ali Pasha of Tepelena.
-He sent his Grand Vizier to execute the Bosniak military commander Husein Gradaščević and dissolve the Bosnia Eyalet.
+He ordered the execution of the renowned Albanian Ali Pasha of Yanina.
+Following the suppression of the Bosnian uprising, he sent his Grand Vizier to execute the Bosniak military commander Husein Gradaščević and dissolve the Bosnia Eyalet.

 Russo-Turkish War of 1828–29

 Another Russo-Turkish War (1828-29) broke out during Mahmud II's reign and was fought without janissaries.
 Marshal von Diebitsch was armed (in the words of Baron Moltke) "with the reputation of invincible success".
 He was to earn the name Sabalskanski (the crosser of the Balkans).
 Bypassing the Shumla fortress, he forcibly marched his troops over the Balkans, appearing before Adrianople.
-Sultan Mahmud II maintained control of his forces, unfurled the banner of the prophet and declared his intention of taking command of the army personally.
+Sultan Mahmud II maintained control of his forces, unfurled the Black Standard of Muhammad, and declared his intention of taking command of the army personally.
 Preparing to do so, he appeared, ill-advisedly, not on horseback but in a carriage.
-The Divan, British and French ambassadors urged him to sue for peace.
+In the Divan, British and French ambassadors urged him to sue for peace.